elix/rfcs/proposals/0000-mixins.md

   final, instantiable custom element.
 * A developer that wants to use an Elix component, but does *not* want some aspect of its behavior, can create a new component that uses the same set of mixins as the original, minus the mixin(s) they want to leave out.
+This provides a critical degree of flexibility for Elix users.
 * The same mixins can be used by developers on other projects to help them create components which meet the Gold Standard.
-Ideally, they can use the mixins in any framework that permits the creation of web components in JavaScript using `class` syntax.
+They can use the mixins in "plain JavaScript", or with  any framework that permits the creation of web components in JavaScript using `class` syntax.
 The mixins permit a pay-as-you-go approach to web component complexity and performance.

 # Detailed design